stackbit-projects/kind-parsley-a7722/src/pages/index.md

     background_image: images/header.jpg
     background_image_opacity: 65
     content: |
-      # Take care of your plants...the Gro way!
+      # Take care of your plants...the smart way!
     actions:
       - title: See all items
         url: /store